Cognigy/Documentation/docs/insights/explorers/step.md

 In order to gather data on Nodes and analyze their performance, you need to add a title to the analytics step.
 You can optionally also leave a comment to provide context about how the Node works.
 We call this action annotating nodes.

-Node annotation helps you analyze customer reactions at specific stages of their interaction with a virtual agent.
+Node annotation helps you analyze customer reactions at specific stages of their interaction with a AI Agent.
 For instance, by examining customer reactions during the ordering process, you can identify issues such as cart abandonment.
 You can then make improvements to streamline the process, resulting in improved customer satisfaction and conversion rates.

 To annotate a Node, follow the steps below: